hantsy/spring-puzzles/programming-models/guide.md

 | PUT /posts/{id} | content-type: application/json<br>{"title":"new title", "content":"new content"} | status: 204                                                             |
 | DELETE /posts/{id} |                                               | status: 204                                                             |

-The primary focus of this post is on building RESTful services using various combinations of Spring technologies, including WebMvc or WebFlux, with annotated controllers or functional routers.
-We’ll discuss persistence options in a future post.
+This post will focus on building RESTful services using various Spring technologies, including WebMvc and WebFlux, leveraging both annotated controllers and functional routers.
+We'll demonstrate how each model can be used to achieve the same RESTful API, allowing you to choose the approach that best fits your project's needs.

 ---